FREQUENTLY ASKED QUESTIONS

 Associate degree candidates wear light gray regalia.
 Bachelor's and master's degree candidates wear black caps and gowns regardless of ceremony.
 Master's degree candidates have colored hoods associated with their academic discipline.

 You may have seen some university commencements where the graduates' tassels contain charms denoting the year.
-The tassel worn at UMUC's commencement does not contain the year, because we have students who graduated in 2016 along with candidates finishing in May 2017.
-So we prefer a more traditional look where the tassels are uniform (i.e., no charms).
+The tassel worn at UMUC's commencement does not contain the year.
+We prefer a more traditional look in which the tassels are uniform (i.e., no charms).

 If you'd like a tassel with your graduation year on it, you may purchase a souvenir tassel when you order your regalia.
 The regalia vendor will also have souvenir tassels available for purchase at commencement.

-Remember: Ordering details will be provided when commencement registration and online regalia ordering begin in late February.
+Remember: Ordering details will be provided when commencement registration and online regalia ordering begin in February (March for doctoral candidates).

 Online regalia ordering closes on May 1.
 No exceptions to this deadline will be allowed.